Vishal2504/Restful-API-with-Flask/README.md

     To access protected routes, you must include the JWT in the x-access-token header of your requests.

-ENDPOINT

-    i have created a one endpoint image folder in which i have all screenshot atteched.

 File Upload

     Uploaded files are stored in the uploads folder.
     Allowed file types include txt, pdf, png, jpg, jpeg, and gif.

+ENDPOINT

+    i have created a one endpoint image folder in which i have all screenshot atteched.

+VIDEO

+    for the video i have created one folder and in that folder i have attached link to that.